What problems do I work with?

 Referral for treatments using hypnosis

-Reading time: approx 2.5 minutes for essential, (6 minutes for full 870 words)This is a brief guide to help you decide if it’s worth recommending this type of hypnotherapy for a patient with chronic pain or health-related lifestyle issues, how it works, and who benefits most.If you have patients who have asked if there are “other options” for chronic pain or problems with eating, smoking, drinking — these are the important criteria which would allow you to recommend this kind of hypnotherapy with confidence.
-These are not absolutes but relative guides:- Full-fluency in the same language as the therapist
+Reading time: approx 2.5 minutes for essential, (6 minutes for full 870 words)This is a brief guide to help you decide if it’s worth recommending this type of hypnotherapy for a patient with chronic pain or health-related lifestyle issues, how it works, and who benefits most.If you have patients who have asked if there are “other options” for chronic pain or problems with eating, smoking, drinking — these are the important criteria which would help you to recommend this kind of hypnotherapy with confidence.The easiest place to start is with a practitioner who is a member of BSCAH -- only medical doctors and allied healthcare professionals are eligible for membership.
+(Dentists and academic researchers too but you are not going to send your patient to them.)These are not absolutes but relative guides:- Full-fluency in the same language as the therapist

-- PHQ-9 <19
+- PHQ-9 <18

 - For behavioural, lifestyle modification the patient should have moved from a Pre-contemplation stage to at least a Contemplation stage.